 - A non-root user with sudo privileges.

-Before installing any new packages, take care that your Debian installation is up-to-date.
-Run the bewlow commands to install pending updates.
+Before installing any new packages, ensure your Debian installation is up-to-date.
+Run the below commands to install pending updates.

 sudo apt-get update sudo apt-get upgrade